 Archie Hamilton is a London-based DJ, producer, and label owner.
-Releasing and performing music under his real name, Hamilton balances his creative career with the business side of things, proving to be incredibly influential in both sectors.
+Releasing and performing music under his real name, Hamilton balances his creative career with the business side of things.
 Alongside his decade-long career producing music and DJing, Hamilton manages A&R for his two imprints, Moscow Records and Moss Co.

 Mastering his craft over the years, Hamilton has worked his way up in the underground, becoming one of the most respected artists in house and techno.
 He was an early pioneer of the new European sound but provided his own influential twist to what was commonly heard in clubs at that time.
 His unique take on minimal house and techno boasts hardy basslines and spacious atmospherics, ingraining in the minds of anyone who listens.

 Aside from his own original music, Hamilton is known as a dynamic selector and influential tastemaker.
 Between his work as an A&R and time on the decks, Hamilton uncovers and supports some of the most exciting hidden talents.
 During performances, he mixes a cocktail of classic 90s gems, potent club bombs, original and unreleased tunes, talent from his own imprints, and untouched bottom-of-the-crate bangers, creating sets at a level that many strive for but can’t seem to match.

 Though he’s been releasing original music since 2010, it wasn’t until 2019 that Hamilton released his debut full-length album, Archive Fiction.
 This project is a first-person exploration of the transformative effects of house music and life-changing nights on the dancefloor.
 This project holds his signature minimal style and also pulls elements from trip-hop, dub-techno, acid jazz, drum and bass, and house.
 His decade-plus-long career cemented his place as one of the most influential European underground producers, but his debut project is what proves his ability to transcend the world of electronic music.